tejada7/Cloud-Devops-Engineer-ND/project-4/README.md

 #### Pushing the docker image to DockerHub
 Assuming the application has already been built (through `./run_docker.sh`), then run `./upload_docker.sh`.<br/>
 My built image is available [here](https://hub.docker.com/r/tejada7/flask_app).

+#### Set up k8s locally
+Install minikube and then run `minikube start`.
+N.B.
+It might take several minutes to spin it up.